 Commercial hardwood bench at Kew Bridge, designed and installed as part of an important landscaping feature.
-The main feature, an open courtyard scheme with substantial raised planters and stepped walkways with occasional timber seating throughout the scheme.
+The main feature is an open courtyard scheme with substantially raised planters and stepped walkways with occasional timber seating throughout the scheme.

-Furthermore, the Scheme is part of the prestigious development by St George WL and situated alongside the Thames at the famous Kew bridge.
-Hundreds of apartments to include luxury penthouses, the development even has its own pub “One over the Ait, by Fullers”
+Furthermore, the Scheme is part of the prestigious development by St George WL and is situated alongside the Thames at the famous Kew bridge.
+Hundreds of apartments including luxury penthouses, the development even has its own pub “One over the Ait, by Fullers”

 Timber choices and fixing methods

 The Iroko, certified FSC (Forestry Stewardship Council), in large sections was reverse anchor fixed.
 We formed the benches over concrete upstands and had to account for massive expansion joints in the concrete forms.
 Because of this elongated holes and specialist designed nylon fixings allowed the benches to move with the concrete

 Most exterior timbers in a commercial situation are specified as Cumaru.
 This is getting a scarce commodity and not always correctly certified.
 Further, that with EUTR and the regulatory decision to only use well documented and ethically sourced timber has forced a decision change for Karl Harrison Landscapes.
 It’s also common knowledge that the major timber importers and distributors in the UK refuse to carry these tropical hardwoods anymore.
 They prefer to recommend Accoya®, Kebony® and Lignia® (In no particular order) sustainable, certified and warranted for insane duration and all with incredible durability for exterior use.